|Nutrition Facts (per serving)|

 One thing that makes this casserole and other similar casseroles so perfect for a busy weekend or holiday morning is that it is prepared the night before.
 All you have to do in the morning is remove it from the refrigerator, let it stand to warm up a bit, and then pop it into a preheated oven.
 Serve it along with fresh diced or sliced melon or grapes, or a warmed fruit compote mixture.
 Sliced tomatoes go nicely with egg dishes as well.

-- In a large skillet or saute pan, brown the sausage.
+In a large skillet or saute pan, brown the sausage.
 Use a spatula or spoon to break it up.
 Drain and pat with paper towels.
 Sprinkle the sausage over the bread.
 Top the sausage with the shredded cheese.

-- In a mixing bowl, whisk together the eggs, salt, dry mustard, and the milk until well blended.
+In a mixing bowl, whisk together the eggs, salt, dry mustard, and the half-and-half until well blended.
 Pour egg mixture over bread, sausage, and cheese.

-- Remove the casserole from the refrigerator and let it stand at room temperature for about 20 minutes.
+Remove the casserole from the refrigerator and let it stand at room temperature for about 20 minutes.

-- Preheat the oven to 350 F.
+Preheat the oven to 350 F.

-- Remove the foil from pan and bake the casserole for 45 minutes, or until it is bubbly around the edges and lightly browned on top.
+Remove the foil from pan and bake the casserole for 45 minutes, or until it is bubbly around the edges and lightly browned on top.
 It might take a bit longer if it's still quite cold.
 A butter knife inserted into the center of the should come out clean when it's done.

-- Remove the breakfast casserole to a rack and let it stand for 15 to 20 minutes before serving.
+Remove the breakfast casserole to a rack and let it stand for 15 to 20 minutes before serving.